The Tiny Opportunities Board

 Diploma or certificate

-Advanced Diploma of Applied Science (Marine Engineering) with the University of Tasmania (Australia).
+Graduate Diploma of Maritime Management with the University of Tasmania (Australia).
 Deadline accepts ongoing applications

 Boatbuilding diploma (Level 2) with Falmouth Marine School (England).
 Deadline accepts ongoing applications